bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

+Hi, welcome to my homepage!
 I am currently an undergraduate student at University of California, Los Angeles.
 My research interests are in the fields of **Natural Language Processing** and **Computer Vision**.

 I am actively looking for research opportunities in related areas.
 Here is my [CV](/files/Yu Zhou CV.pdf) for your reference.
 To schedule a meeting, please [email me](mailto:bryanzhou008@g.ucla.edu) at bryanzhou008 [AT] ucla [DOT] com.